ItaiAxelrad/open-spec/docs/_partials/311000 Site Clearing NREL proj.md

    1. Arrange with utility companies to shut off indicated utilities.
    1. Owner will arrange to shut off indicated utilities when requested by Contractor.
    1. Locate, identify, and disconnect utilities indicated to be abandoned in place.

-## General

-ly retain first paragraph below unless there are no existing utilities.
+   1. Generally retain first paragraph below unless there are no existing utilities.
 Coordinate with requirements in Division 01 Section "Temporary Facilities and Controls" for temporary utilities.
    1. Interrupting Existing Utilities:
       1. Do not interrupt utilities serving facilities occupied by Owner or others unless permitted under the following conditions and then only after arranging to provide temporary utility services according to requirements indicated:
       1. Revise subparagraphs below to suit Project.
 Change "Architect" to "Owner" or other responsible party if required.